KingmanDouglass/sagas-portfolio-kingman/README.md

 - [X ] Client side route that displays a form allowing you to add a new project to your portfolio
 - [X ] Include a drop down menu with a list of tags
-- [ ] Send data to the server and notify the user of success or failure
+- [X ] Send data to the server and notify the user of success or failure
 - [X ] List projects by name and allow the user to delete them
 - [X ] Include a button that navigates to the project page

 ### General Tasks

-- [ ] Commit your code frequently!
+- [X ] Commit your code frequently!
 You should have at 15+ commits on a project of this size.
 Use branches to help break down your features.
-- [ ] Comment your code.
+- [X ] Comment your code.
 - [X ] Update this README to include a description of the project in your own words.

 ## Wireframes